dcrit/C195Project/READ_ME.txt

 Author: Daniel Crites
 Contact: dcrites5@wgu.edu
-IDE Version: IntelliJ IDEA 2021.2.3(Community Edition) JDK Version: JDK 17.0.1
+IDE Version: IntelliJ IDEA 2021.2.3(Community Edition) JDK Version: JDK 18.0.1
 Scene Builder Version: 17.0.0
-MySQL Connector Driver Version: mysql-connector-java-8.0.25 Application Version: 1.0.1
+MySQL Connector Driver Version: mysql-connector-java-8.0.25 Application Version: 1.0.2
-Date: 07/06/2022
+Date: 07/21/2022

 Running the Application:
 A login page will appear when the application is opened.
-Please use the login information provided by your administrator to login.
+Please use the login information provided by your administrator to log in.
 All logins, successful or unsuccessful, will be documented in a text file.
-The login page will also translate text in French if the user is in that region.
-Once you have successfully logged in, you will be brought to the Main Page of the application.
-You will also be notified if you have an upcoming appointment within the next 15 minutes once logged in.
+The login page will also translate text into French if the user is in that region.
+Once you have successfully logged in, you will be brought to the application's Main Page.
+Once logged in, you will also be notified if you have an upcoming appointment within the next 15 minutes or not.

 The Main Page reflects all appointments and customers in a table view.
 You can add, edit, or delete appointments or customers.
-You can view appointments by Month and week by selecting a radio button at the top of the appointments table.
-Reports can be view by selecting the reports button.
+You can view appointments by month and week by selecting a radio button at the top of the appointments table.
+Reports can be viewed by selecting the reports button.

 You can add a new customer by selecting the Add Customer button below the customer table.
-When adding a new customer please provide first and last name in the Name field.
-You will need to provide what region (U.S, U.K, and Canada) the customer lives in, and a division will populate in the division box.
-Once all information is inputted, please select the save button at the button.
+When adding a new customer, please provide your first and last name in the name field.
+You will need to provide what region (U.S, U.K, and Canada) the Customer lives in, and a division will populate in the division box.
+Once all information is inputted, please select the save button.
 Null values will not be accepted and will return an error message.

-To add an appointment to the appointment table please select the Add Appointment button.
-This will bring you to the add appointment page where you can specify what appointment is required for the customer.
-Please schedule all appointments within works hours of EST 8:00 AM – 10:00PM M-F. All times will automatically adjust to the user’s time zone and stored as UTC in the database.
+Please select the Add Appointment button to add an appointment to the appointment table.
+This will bring you to the add appointment page, where you can specify what appointment is required for the Customer.
+Please schedule all appointments within works hours of EST 8:00 AM – 10:00 PM M-F. All times will automatically adjust to the user's time zone and be stored as UTC in the database.

-The Reports page will have 3 specific reports: Customer appointments by month, type, and total, Customer by division and country, Schedule for contacts.
-The contacts schedule can be viewed when selecting a contact ID and then populates their schedule in the table view.
+The Reports page will have three specific reports: Customer appointments by month, type, and total, Customers by division and country, and Schedule for contacts.
+The contact's schedule can be viewed when selecting a contact ID and then populates their schedule in the table view.

-Description of additional report:
+Description of the additional report:
-For my additional report I wanted to show the user break down of where each customer lived by division and country ascending.
-This could help management determine where the majority of their customers are coming from, or which region may require more marketing and advertising.
+For my other report, I wanted to show the user breakdown of where each Customer lived by division and country ascending.
+This could help management determine where most of their customers are coming from or which region may require more marketing and advertising.